zstreeter/zstreeter/README.md

 **Talking about Personal Stuffs:**

-- 🌱 I’m currently high performance computing and data parallelism in object oriented programming;
+- 🌱 I’m currently interested in high performance computing and data parallelism in object oriented design;
-- 🤔 My interests are in quantum computing applications, quantum physics, HPC, finite element methods, applied mathematics etc..;
+- 🤔 My interests are in quantum computer applications, quantum physics/chemistry, HPC, finite element methods, applied mathematic, VRs etc..;
 - 💼 I’m pursuing a Doctorate's degree in Chemical Physics;
 - 💬I'm an open book so feel free to reach out to me;
 - 📫 Please email zacharylouis42@gmail.com to reach me.